metal-stack/docs/docs/src/development/proposals/MEP15/index.md

 ## Bundling Functionality in the metal-bmc

-In order to minimize the BMC interface and spread library usage, we should try to bundle as much of the implementation as possible in a single microservice.
+In order to minimize the BMC interface, we should try to bundle as much of the implementation as possible in a single microservice.
 This microservice should have a proto / gRPC API for access.

 A suitable microservice is already in place on the mgmt-servers called the [metal-bmc](https://github.com/metal-stack/metal-bmc), which can be extended for this purpose.
 The metal-bmc will implement the server API.
 The API can be called by the metal-api (indirectly through NSQ), the metal-hammer and a metal-bmc CLI.